Nixon-Aguado/5th-Edition-Feature-Extraction-and-Image-Processing-Book-Examples/README.md

 ## Python Installation of dependencies:

 ##### Examples require Python 3.12.8 https://www.python.org/downloads/
-Note that, in order to run the examples in visual studio, it is necessary to choose tcl/tk and IDLE options during the Phyton installation
+Note that, in order to run the examples in visual studio, it is necessary to choose tcl/tk and IDLE options during the Python installation

 ##### Dependencies can be installed with pip. <br/>
 - To install pip: https://www.geeksforgeeks.org/how-to-install-pip-on-windows/ <br/>